CPUBAQWS/MVS/README.md

    ```
 5. Open your browser and navigate to `http://localhost` or your deployed server URL.

-Use the admin dashboard to create categories and generate participant access codes.
+Use the admin dashboard to create categories and generate user access codes.

 ---